Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions: Theoretical estimation of EHD flows

 We first consider an effective attractive interaction generated by electro-hydrodynamic (EHD) flow.
 Two particles $i$ and $j$ are assumed to lie close to the bottom electrode due to gravity, with radii $\ell_i$ and $\ell_j$.
 Their three-dimensional positions are $\bm{r}^{\mathrm{3D}}_i=(x_i,y_i,\ell_i)$ and $\bm{r}^{\mathrm{3D}}_j=(x_j,y_j,\ell_j)$, with in-plane projections $\bm{r}_i=(x_i,y_i)$ and $\bm{r}_j=(x_j,y_j)$.

-The effective force on particle $i$ due to particle $j$ has two contributions: (i) a conservative dipole–dipole interaction that is repulsive in the lateral (2D) plane, and (ii) a nonconservative attractive component arising from EHD flow.
-To isolate the source of nonreciprocity, our model retains only the EHD-induced attraction and neglects the dipole–dipole term.
+The effective force on particle $i$ due to particle $j$ has two contributions: (i) a conservative dipole-dipole interaction that is repulsive in the lateral (2D) plane, and (ii) a nonconservative attractive component arising from EHD flow.
+To isolate the source of nonreciprocity, our model retains only the EHD-induced attraction and neglects the dipole-dipole term.

 EHD flow is generated by the coupling between the accumulated charge in the electric double layer (EDL) at the parallel electrodes and the tangential electric field produced by the induced dipole.
 Under an AC field of angular frequency $\omega$, $\bm{E}_{\mathrm{ext}}(t)=E_{\mathrm{ext}}\hat{\bm{z}}\,e^{-i\omega t}$, the electrode charge within the EDL can be written as~\cite{Ristenpart2004, Ristenpart2007e, Ma2014, Ma2015, Hollingsworth2003}